Modified:2022-10-05 Published:2022-10-05 Views: 331

 • Role-Based Access Control (RBAC)- Also known as non-discretionary access control, used when rights are assigned based on organizational roles instead of individual user accounts.
 Runs on the “least privilege” principle, permitting access required to do their job since access is linked to their job.

-3. Inadequate Training: User training is often deemed as an "Underdog" in an ERP implementation process.
+3. Inadequate Training: User training is often deemed as an "Underdog" in an ERP CRM implementation process.
 In some cases, risks may be malevolent and on purpose but most of the time, it is likely to occur due to the lack of proper understanding and knowledge and inadequate user training.
-Most of the attention is allotted to implement the system precisely, but enterprise undermines the ERP training to employees and lays a very little emphasis on the same.
+Most of the attention is allotted to implement the system precisely, but enterprise undermines the ERP CRM training to employees and lays a very little emphasis on the same.
 If done correctly, it can ensure immeasurable success to the company.
-Ultimately, it’s the employees of the company who are the end-users and they must learn how to operate the system, for which they should be given proper and systematic training to use ERP to its full potential.
-The errors caused by them due to the lack of understanding maybe categorized as “innocent mistakes” but you cannot leave your business exposed to security threats.
-You must ask your ERP provider whether system training is included as standard and well-equipped staffs to train new hires and make sure certain business protocols are readily available and accessible to the employees.
+Ultimately, it’s the employees of the company who are the end-users and they must learn how to operate the system, for which they should be given proper and systematic training to use ERP CRM to its full potential.
+The errors caused by them due to the lack of understanding may be categorized as “innocent mistakes”, but you cannot leave your business exposed to security threats.
+You must ask your ERP provider whether system training is included as standard and well-equipped staff to train new hires and make sure certain business protocols are readily available and accessible to the employees.

 4. No Automatic Trust: Migration from On-Premises to Cloud ERP systems is gaining humongous popularity.
 Although there are many advantages attached to it such as freeing IT department for more profit-oriented tasks, and they can save you more money.
-But a slight downside to it is that you have to place your entire ERP security in the hands of a third-party provider.
+But a slight downside to it is that you have to place your entire ERP security and CRM security in the hands of a third-party provider.
 Thus, you are required to consider cloud provider very prudently and without being afraid of asking questions, asking around , and reading reviews.
 You must pay utmost attention to their security processes and data compliance rules and regulations.

 5. Two-factor Authentication: Password cracking is one of the most easiest and common forms of hacking, so it doesn’t actually add up to protect the sensitive and confidential business data just with a simple password (one-way authentication) which can be interpreted by hacking experts with no trouble.
 Therefore, two-way authentication stands out as clear solution.